Updated 02/28/2025

 Verify Remote Worker Counts

 California implemented a new requirement to include remote worker data for the 2023 reporting year.
 For clients taking advantage of People Cloud’s Remote Worker feature, when you file your 2025 report the remote worker data will automatically pull in based on the snapshot period.
-Because isolved didn’t track remote worker status when payrolls were run in 2023, the report will pull in remote worker data based on the day the report was run.
+The report will pull in remote worker data based on the day the report was run.
 You can take advantage of the Employee Change Log or Employee Audit If you would like to audit your data to determine if any remote workers changed status between the snapshot period and the time you run the Pay Data Report.

 Clients who are not taking advantage of People’s Cloud’s Remote Worker feature will have to manually enter the remote worker data into the Pay Data Report.
 Please contact your Payroll Specialist if you would like to take advantage of the Remote Worker feature.